 If you hold your own fireworks display

-- If you do hold your own event, please only do so on the designated days.
+- If you do hold your own event, please only do so on the designated days (3, 4 and 5 November 2018).
 Please follow the HSE good practice guidance.

-- If you are holding your own display, no matter how small, please go to the following site to notify of the location www.gov.gg/events; this will help inform your neighbours and animal owners about potential noise.
+- If you are holding your own display, no matter how small, please notify your event details via www.gov.gg/events; this will help inform your neighbours and animal owners about potential noise.
 You can mark the event as "public" if you want to encourage visitors or as "private".

 - Be a good neighbour.
 Let people know what you are planning.
 If there is livestock in nearby fields let the owners know what you are doing and do not cause a nuisance by firing them late at night.